Game Dev Advanced

 Students will work in teams towards creating playable video game builds to serve as their portfolio in the end of their two year journey in the Academy.
 These teams will go through a pitch, alpha and gold module, each followed by presentations in front of lecturers and mentors for the sake of feedback.

 This lecture will start you down thе path of game development, if you have the passion for games and would like to learn how they are created in an AAA studio.
 The game dev process is a complex mixture of creative and technical art forms and it has many specifics depending on the project requirements and studio capabilities.
-You will learn how it is organized in a AAA studio like Ubisoft Sofia and what challenges are there along the process, among other key insights that Ivan will share from his experience in the industry.
+You will learn how it is organized in a AAA studio and what challenges are there along the process, among other key insights that Ivan will share from his experience in the industry.

 Mobile game development is just like any other game development, except not!
 If you are motivated by the fact the only constant is the change, then this is the place to be!
 A whirlwind of constant evolution and rapid changes, you have to be on the cutting edge of the latest technology and the wonders it offers.
 It’s constraints too – for extra flavor and challenge!

 Lecturer: Tanko Shokerov

 Game Engines Foundations covers the basic principles and building blocks of a game engine and how those are linked together in a complete tool for game design.